 Since we covered adding sensors, here’s a couple of burn-down curves for the two configurations described above.
 Both were saving 4 bytes of data per record every 30 minutes giving a runtime storage capacity of about 150 days.
 Battery was logged each time the 16-byte buffer-arrays were written to eeprom.
 Both loggers have a measured sleep current of ~1.5µA and they will be downloaded periodically.
 Although the curve spikes up after each download, these are runs on the same coin cell battery:

 I’m running these tests without help from a rail buffering cap, to see the ‘worst case’ lifespan.
 A pulse loaded Cr2032 has an internal resistance of ~20Ω for about 100 mAh of its operational life, so our 5mA eeprom writing event should only drop the rail 100mv with no rail buffer cap.
-But once the cell IR reaches 40Ω we will see drops reaching 200mv for those events.
+But once the cell IR approaches 40Ω we will see drops reaching 200mv for those events.
 The CR2032’s shown above have plateaued near their nominal 3.0v, so we should see the rail droop to ~2800mv when the batteries age.
-Again, with the 220 µF rail capacitor those drops are usually reduced to about 1/2 that size.
+Again, with the 220 µF rail capacitor those drops are reduced to less than 1/2 that size and with 1000µF they are virtually eliminated.

 Note that the download process briefly restores the voltage because the 3.3v UART adapter drives a small reverse current through the cell.
 I think this removes some of the passivation layer, but the effect is short lived.
 I have reloaded these two loggers with a new code build that tracks both high (immediately after wake) & low (during EEwrite) battery levels to see if the delta in the logs matches the 50mv drops I usually see with a scope.

-According to Maxell’s 1Meg-ohm (3.3µA continuous) discharge test, coin cells should stay at their 3v plateau until they deliver about 140mAh [~500,000 mAs] So buffering caps aren’t really needed until batteries pass that point, but I expect rail caps to extend runtime by about 35%.
+According to Maxell’s 1Meg-ohm (3.3µA continuous) discharge test, coin cells should stay at their 3v plateau until they deliver about 140mAh [~500,000 mAs] So buffering caps aren’t really needed until batteries pass that point.
+In testing, 200uF rail caps extended runtime by about 35%.
 Of course, if you reach a year without the rail buffer, then you’ve probably filled the EEprom.
 So that capacitor may only be necessary with high-drain sensors or in low temperature deployments where the battery will struggle with larger IR drops.
 According to Nordic Semi: “A short pulse of peak current, say 7mA (typical of a Bluetooth Low Energy radio) for 2 milliseconds followed by an idle period of 25ms is well within the limit of a CR2032 battery to get the best possible use of its capacity.”
-Our EEprom save events are typically around 4mA for 5-6ms which causes <50mv drop with a 220µF.
-My ‘scope shows that even with very old batteries the typical EEsave event doesn’t usually drop the rail more than 100mv, however the recovery time grows from less than 15msec to more than 100msec, so logging events look more like ‘blocks’ on the trace rather than a series of short spikes.
+Our EEprom save events are typically around 6-8 mA for 5ms which causes <50mv drop with a 200µF.
+Even with very old batteries the typical EEsave event doesn’t usually drop the rail more than 150mv, however the recovery time grows from less than 25msec to more than 150msec, so logging events look more like ‘blocks’ on the oscilloscope trace rather than a series of short spikes.

 And here we compare our typical logging events to the current draw during the RTC’s internal temperature conversion (with a 220µF/25v cap buffering the rail).
 On all three the horizontal division is 50 milliseconds, and vertical is 200µA via translation with a current ranger:

 The datasheet spec for the DS3231 temp conversion is 125-200ms at up to 600µA, but the units I tested drew half that at 3.3v.
-The rail cap can’t protect the coin cell from these long duration events so temp conversions overlapping with the EEprom save will likely trigger for most low voltage shutdowns.
+The rail cap can’t protect the coin cell from these long duration events so RTC temp conversions overlapping the EEprom save will likely be the trigger for most low voltage shutdowns.
 The best we can do to avoid these collisions is to check the DS3231 Status Register (0Fh) BSY bit2 and delay the save till the register clears.
-But even with that check, sooner or later, a temp conversion will start after we initiate an EEprom save.
+But even with that check, sooner or later, a temp conversion will start in the middle of an EEprom save.

 Another thing to watch out for is that with sleep currents in the 1-2µA range, it takes a minute to run down the little 4.7µF cap on the ProMini board.
-If you have a 220uF buffering the rail the logger can sleep for more than 10 minutes with no battery.
-So if you are trying to force a reset the RTC you may need to briefly short Vcc to GND (at the UART headers) after removing the coin cell.
-Note that we never use the brown out detection any more because on some occasions where it gets triggered the 328p draws ~1mA in that locked state until your batteries leak.
-The whole idea of BOD is to protect the logger, but high-bod-drain induced battery leakage sometimes destroys a logger before we can get back into the field.
-This is a mystery I have yet to resolve as brownout holds the MCU in reset, which floats all pins (even those that are being used as outputs) With the internal pull-ups disabled during reset, I have no idea where that current leak is coming from though it’s worth noting that the datasheet says: “If low power consumption during reset is important, it is recommended to use an external pull-up or pull-down.”
+If you have a 220µF buffering the rail the logger can sleep for more than 10 minutes with no battery.
+So if you are trying to reset the RTC you may need to briefly short Vcc to GND (at the UART headers) after removing the coin cell.
+Note that on several of the RTC modules the alarms continue to be asserted even after you disable them in the control register and this draws 6-700uA continuously through the pullup on the module.
+The only way to be absolutely sure the RTC alarm(s) will not fire after a shut-down is to turn off the RTC’s main oscillator.
+It’s also worth noting that the datasheet says: “If low power consumption during reset is important, it is recommended to use an external pull-up or pull-down.”
 If your code hangs, the processor will draw 5mA continuously until the battery drains and the logger goes into a BOD restart loop with the D13 red led flashing quickly.
-The logger will stay in that BOD loop from 4-12 hours until the battery falls below 2.7v.
+The logger will stay in that BOD loop from 4-12 hours until the battery falls below 2.7v without recovering.
 This has happened many times in development with no damage to the logger or to any data in the EEprom.

 Addendum: 2023-04-23